Connected Choice and the Brouwer Fixed Point Theorem: Abstract

 \section{Abstract}

 We study the computational content of the Brouwer Fixed Point Theorem in the Weihrauch lattice.
+Connected choice is the operation that finds a point in a non-empty connected closed set given by negative information.
 One of our main results is that for any fixed dimension the Brouwer Fixed Point Theorem of that dimension is computably equivalent to connected choice of the Euclidean unit cube of the same dimension.
-Connected choice is the operation that finds a point in a non-empty connected closed set given by negative information.
-Another main result is that connected choice is complete for dimension greater or equal to three in the sense that it is computably equivalent to Weak K\H{o}nig's Lemma.
-In contrast to this, the connected choice operations in dimensions zero, one and two form a strictly increasing sequence of Weihrauch degrees, where connected choice of dimension one is known to be equivalent to the Intermediate Value Theorem.
-Whether connected choice of dimension two is strictly below connected choice of dimension three or equivalent to it is unknown, but we conjecture that the reduction is strict.
-As a side result we also prove that finding a connectedness component in a closed subset of the Euclidean unit cube of any dimension greater or equal to one is equivalent to Weak K\H{o}nig's Lemma.
-In order to describe all these results we introduce a representation of closed subsets of the unit cube by trees of rational complexes.\ and such theorems can straightforwardly be represented by a multi-valued function $f:X\mto Y$ with $f(x):=\{y\in Y:P(x,y)\}$ (sometimes partial $f$ are needed, where the domain captures additional requirements that the input $x$ has to satisfy).
-In some sense the multi-valued operation $f$ directly reflects the computational task of the theorem to find some suitable $y$ for any $x$.
+Another main result is that connected choice is complete for dimension greater than or equal to two in the sense that it is computably equivalent to Weak K\H{o}nig's Lemma.
+While we can present two independent proofs for dimension three and upwards that are either based on a simple geometric construction or a combinatorial argument, the proof for dimension two is based on a more involved inverse limit construction.
+The connected choice operation in dimension one is known to be equivalent to the Intermediate Value Theorem; we prove that this problem is not idempotent in contrast to the case of dimension two and upwards.
+We also prove that Lipschitz continuity with Lipschitz constants strictly larger than one does not simplify finding fixed points.
+Finally, we prove that finding a connectedness component of a closed subset of the Euclidean unit cube of any dimension greater or equal to one is equivalent to Weak K\H{o}nig's Lemma.
+In order to describe these results, we introduce a representation of closed subsets of the unit cube by trees of rational complexes.\ and such theorems can straightforwardly be represented by a multi-valued function $f:X\mto Y$ with $f(x):=\{y\in Y:P(x,y)\}$ (sometimes partial $f$ are needed, where the domain captures additional requirements that the input $x$ has to satisfy).
+In some sense, the multi-valued operation $f$ directly reflects the computational task of the theorem to find some suitable $y$ for any $x$.
 Hence, in a very natural way the classification of a theorem can be achieved via a classification of the corresponding multi-valued function that represents the theorem.